neonevm/neon-evm.docs/docs/developing/connect_rpc.md

 iterationBy: na
 includedInSite: true
 approvedBy: na
-comment:
+comment: todo Find out from Yury whether we can have a NeonLabs youtube domain to support the video material that has been created to complement this page
 ---

+import chainlist_gotcha from '@site/static/img/doc-images/developing/chainlist/chainlist4.png';
-import chainlist_raw from '@site/static/img/doc-images/developing/chainlist/chainlist-raw-3.png';
+import chainlist from '@site/static/img/doc-images/developing/chainlist/chainlist-raw-3.png';

 ## TL;DR